Ugolnikof/Ugolnikof/README.md

 ## Hi there 👋

-- 👨‍💻 I'm a QA Automation (Java).
+- 👨‍💻 I'm a QA Automation (Java)
-- 💻 I work for a company "Korona.tech".
+- 💻 I work for a company "Korona.tech"
-- ⚡ Fun fact: I can do a backflip, but only once.
+- ⚡ Fun fact: I can do a backflip, but only once

 ## My CV